Five to One: Legacy

 The guitar solo on Pearl Jam's "Alive" was based on Ace Frehley's guitar solo on the Kiss song "She", which was in turn based on Robby Krieger's solo in "Five to One".
-In 2001, producer Kanye West sampled the song to form the beat of Jay-Z's diss song of Nas and Mobb Deep called "Takeover".
-The lyric featured in the track, "No one here gets out alive", was used as the title for the eponymous biography of Morrison.
+In 2001, producer Kanye West sampled the song to form the beat of Jay-Z's diss song of Nas and Mobb Deep called "Takeover", also used in the Lordz of Brooklyn song "White Trash".
+The lyric featured in the track, "No one here gets out alive", was used as the title for the 1980 Morrison biography No One Here Gets Out Alive.
 Stereogum declared "Five to One" the "best song the band ever recorded", while the British daily newspaper, The Guardian, ranked it fifth on their 2015 respective list.